-North Carolina Personal Care Services (PCS) program is a Medicaid program intended for residents who need assistance with Activities of Daily Living, such as feeding oneself, using the bathroom, and putting on clothes.
+North Carolina’s Personal Care Services (PCS) is a Medicaid program intended for residents who need assistance with their Activities of Daily Living, such as feeding oneself, using the bathroom, and putting on clothes.
 Other assistance may also be provided, such as light housecleaning.

 The PCS program is a Medicaid State Plan program and, therefore, it is considered an entitlement.
 This means that anyone who is eligible to receive services is able to do so.
-This is an important distinction because there is a similar program covering many of the same services in NC called Community Alternative Program/Disabled Adults (CAP/DA) Waiver.
+This is an important distinction, because there is a similar program covering many of the same services in North Carolina called the Community Alternative Program/Disabled Adults (CAP/DA) Waiver.

 Adults may receive up to 130 hours of care per month.
 However, the actual care budget will depend on the diagnosis and clinical needs of the recipient.